wanhuz/bookstack-google-sheets-integration/README.md

 - **Seamless Google Sheets Integration**: Work with your Google Sheet inside Bookstack.
 - **Floating Buttons**:
   - **Sheet Mode Toggle**: Switch between preview (`preview?embedded=true`) and edit (`edit?embedded=true`) modes of the Google Sheet.
-  - **Page Edit**: Open the BookStack page editor to make change to the page.
+  - **Page Edit**: Open the Bookstack page editor to make change to the page.
-- **Dynamic Title Bar**: Displays the BookStack page title above the sheet when in preview mode.
+- **Dynamic Title Bar**: Displays the Bookstack page title above the sheet when in preview mode.
 - **Responsive**: Automatically adjusts iframe height based on header and title bar height.

 > ⚠️ Note: Touch scrolling on mobile devices inside the iframe may not behave perfectly due to browser limitations.